-Welcome to The Apple Tree, a picture book written by Steven Moe with illustrations by Cricket McCormick and a song composed by Matthew Goldsworthy.
-A video of the book being read with the music being played, is below.
+Welcome to The Apple Tree, a picture book that is a parable – looks like it is for children but it has a deeper message.
+It was written by Steven Moe with illustrations by Cricket McCormick and a song (here) composed by Matthew Goldsworthy.
+A video of the book being read with the music being played, is below and also when it was read out at the opening of the Wellington City Mission.

 As the seasons pass, an apple tree grows and wonders why it has been left alone with no purpose.
 This story is a reflection on the nature of things we can’t perceive, and the impact we can have on the world beyond our own imagination.